Skowronf/kubernetes/README.md

 A cloud-native **Platform Engineering + DevSecOps + GitOps showcase project** built on top of the Spring PetClinic application.

-This project demonstrates how a simple Spring Boot monolith can evolve into a **production-like Kubernetes platform** with observability, automation, and GitOps principles.

 ---

 ##  Architecture Overview